Should I make reservation long in advance for my lodging ?

 All the online agencies like Booking, Expedia and others say that there are «no vacancy» in Percé or just a few rooms here and there and that you should try other dates, what should I do ?

 The number of rooms offered through online booking sites represents a very small percentage of the actual number of rooms in Percé’s hotels and B&Bs.
 If Booking, Expedia or other online reservation sites shows that everything is booked for Percé, or if they indicate that there are very few rooms left, we strongly suggest that you check directly with the establishments in question by contacting them by email or by phone.

 We travel with young children, what can we do in Percé ?

 Most of the activities offered by Percé and the surrounding area are suitable and accessible to the whole family.
 Several choices are available to you !
-In this context of a pandemic, certain activities have been modified or are closed.
-It is very important to inform yourself before traveling, or to contact us.
-Consult the Directory ans Visit section of our site for all the activities that are offered and those that are partially closed or closed.
+Consult the Directory and Visit section of our web site for all the activities.

 A visit to Percé would not be complete without the excursion to Bonaventure Island !
 The boat ride, the exploration of the island (treasure hunt), the walk to the colony, as well as the visit of the discovery center (educational games) will appeal to the whole family.
 Here are a few tips to make the most of the day : take the boat early in the morning (it will give you more time on the island), choose the shortest trail and bring yourself a good picnic and plenty of water !